 - Wake County Bar Association Public Service Committee

-- Campbell Law School Alumni Board
+- Campbell Law School Alumni Association Board of Directors

 - Meredith College Paralegal Program Advisory Committee